 Using Geofiction in Education

 Geofiction is a wonderful hobby that can provide an enthusiast with hours of fun.
 But, like other hobbies, it can also be highly educational.
 Take reenacting, for example.
-Those who participate in reenactments have to immerse themselves in a historical time period, learning tons of information look at, RC M26 Pershing about history in the process.
+Those who participate in reenactments have to immerse themselves in a historical time period, learning tons of information why not visit, Marriage Records about history in the process.
 Geofiction is similar, but can be adapted more readily to the classroom or as a fun way to encourage imagination and creativity while also reinforcing learned concepts.

 Did I mention it's fun?